MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ## Configure agent hand-off in Copilot studio

 The copilot added with Power Pages Studio lacks the necessary instructions for transferring calls to Omnichannel.

-To achieve this functionality, you must [configure the copilot manually in Copilot Studio.](#configure-a-copilot-manually-in-copilot-studio).
+To achieve this functionality, you must configure the copilot manually in Copilot Studio.
 You can access Copilot Studio directly from the Power Pages design studio.

 1. Go to the [Set up workspace](setup-workspace.md).
 1. Under **Integrations,** select **Add copilot (preview)**.